Instructions for Form 2441 (2024)

 3. The care must be for one or more qualifying persons.
 See Qualifying Person(s) , earlier.

 4. The person who provided the care wasn't your spouse, the parent of your qualifying child, or a person whom you can claim as a dependent.
-If your child (including stepchild or foster child) provided the care, he or she must have been age 19 or older by the end of 2023, and he or she can't be your dependent.
+If your child (including stepchild or foster child) provided the care, they must have been age 19 or older by the end of 2024 and they can't be your dependent.

 5. You report the required information about the care provider on line 1 and, if taking the credit, the information about the qualifying person on line 2.